Wzlim83/Card-Spending-Analysis/README.md

 This project analyzes and visualizes card transactions from **2018 to 2020** to uncover meaningful insights into consumer spending behavior.
 It showcases my ability to work with **anonymized financial data**, apply **data cleaning**, perform **exploratory analysis**, and build **interactive dashboards** for business decision-making.

-> ✅ *This project is part of my portfolio to demonstrate skills in data analytics, financial analysis, and visualization.*
+> ✅ *This project is part of my portfolio to demonstrate skills in data analytics, transaction analysis, and visualization.*

 ---